YaohanDing/TurnTaking/README.md

 4. The video annotator will automatically play.
 When annotating, pause the video by pressing ``space`` and assign label by pressing 'r' for turn requesting, 'y' for turn yielding, and 'n' for an negative example.

-5. Following the screen, select one of the listed cues.
+5. Following the instructions on the screen, select one of the listed cues.